-The application process will conclude on April 2 (extended from March 15) so it is important for interested teachers to begin reviewing all of the details necessary to complete an application now.
+The application process will conclude on April 27 (it’s been extended!) so it is important for interested teachers to begin reviewing all of the details necessary to complete an application now.

 As a reminder, in order to be eligible for ECS PD, teachers must commit to teaching ECS as a full course at the high school level in 2018-19.
 In addition, new teachers must commit to participating in the full ECS PD experience—5 days in summer 2018, 4 quarterly ECS Online PD sessions, and 5 additional days in summer 2019.
 ECS teachers who are interested in this program as their second summer of PD are welcome to apply as well.

 If you are a teacher in Connecticut, Maine, Massachusetts, Mississippi, Utah, Virginia, or Wisconsin, or if you teach as part of Chicago Public Schools or NYC Public Schools, there may be regionally-based ECS PDs in your area that you should consider first.
 Please see information about our statewide and district partnerships at the bottom of this page.

 • Applicants will need to submit an administrator letter of support indicating that they will teach ECS next year and participate in the full PD experience.
 The letter should be downloaded from the Pathfinders website (link is next to ECS description) and completed prior to starting the application process.

 • Please note that the funding and deadlines listed here may be different from other Pathfinders programs.
 Details stated on this page are true for ECS only.